akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

           - t-shirts
 ```

-To remove the category “clothing” and its children, action will be as follows:
+To remove the category “clothing” and its children, the action will be as follows:
 ```YML
   actions:
       type: remove